-Required format Principal applicant Spouse 5.4.
-Other securities: insurance, warranty bonds, pension funds, etc. - Insurance subscription agreements with documentation issued by the financial institution confirming the cash surrender value - Any other document issued by the financial institution establishing the other securities declared in the application and their acquisition costs Photocopy 5.5.
-Existence and appreciation of the value of real p roperty (land and buildings) 5.5.1 Existence of real property: For a residential property, final purchase agreement and title deed and, where applicable, updated registration in the official cadastre For a commercial property, purchase agreement indicating, where applicable, the value of the right to commercial use and the title deed and, where applicable, updated registration in the official cadastre Photocopy 5.5.2 Current value of real property: If the value of the land or property is used to meet the net asset threshold qualification (\$1,600,000 CA), a professional valuation report prepared by an individual or corporation accredited by competent authorities (Ministère de la Justice or other government authority).
-This report must indicate, separately, the values of land and buildings.
-It must also describe the methodology and the sources of data used by the expert, and include the licence confirming that he or she is officially authorized to perform real estate valuations.
-Original 5.5.3 Purchase date and price of real property: In countries or territories where the purchase prices shown on the documents presented to authorities are based on government valuations that differ from the values on the real estate market (e.g. Iran, Vietnam, Taiwan, countries of the Indian sub-continent, etc.), the additional purchase agreements reflecting the full purchase price transacted by the parties or, in the absence of written documentation, a written declaration indicating the effective purchase price.
-Proof of payment of purchase cost and property taxes (e.g. receipts) Photocopy
+Required Principal Spouse format applicant Existence and appreciation of the value of real property (land and buildings) 5.5.
+5.5.1.
+Existence of real property: For a residential or commercial property, the final purchase agreement, title deed and, where Photocopy applicable, updated registration in the official cadastre 5.5.2.
+Current value of real property: Professional valuation report prepared by a natural or legal person accredited by competent authorities This report must indicate, separately, the value of Original land and buildings.
+It must also describe the methodology and the sources of data used by the expert along with the licence confirming that he or she is officially authorized to perform real estate valuations.
+5.5.3.
+Purchase date and price of real property: Proof of payment of the purchase price and taxes for the building (e.g. receipts) In countries or territories where the purchase prices shown on the documents presented to authorities are based on government valuations that differ from the values on the real estate Photocopy market (e.g. Iran, Vietnam, Taiwan, countries of the Indian sub-continent, etc.), the additional purchase agreements reflecting the full purchase price transacted by the parties or, in the absence of written documentation, a written declaration indicating the effective purchase price.
+Documentation on short - and long-term liabilities Bank loans (mortgages, lines of credit, credit card, other bank loans, etc.), personal loans (individual 5.6. to individual), income tax due, surety bond, etc. 5.6.1.
+Personal credit report issued by the public credit registry (e.g. People's Bank of China) or a private registry (e.g. Equifax, Experian TransUnion) in Original countries or territories that do not have a public registry 5.6.2.
+Wealth tax returns endorsed by the tax office in countries or territories where this document exists Photocopy (e.g, countries of the Indian sub-continent, Kenya, Switzerland)